foundation/foundation-sites/docs/pages/prototyping.md

 ### Text Truncate

-The `text-truncate` displays an elipsis when the text must be in a single straight line that should overflows a box where the overflow is hidden.
+The `text-truncate` displays an elipsis when the text must be in a single straight line that should overflows a box where overflow is hidden.
 See how in example the content did not crossed the first line!

 ```html_example
 <p class="text-truncate">Lorem ipsum dolor sit amet, consectetur adipisicing elit.
 Aperiam voluptatem similique officiis recusandae esse cum in totam quisquam perspiciatis quod!
 Magnam culpa vitae, tempore eos explicabo cupiditate.
 Deserunt, quisquam, quos!</p>